How do I know if me or my child needs counseling or Play Therapy?

 - If you choose to not use your insurance, and your counselor or therapist is contracted, you may be asked to sign a waiver declaring your desire to not use your behavioral health benefits.

 - Please speak with your counselor regarding the insurance plans that they are participating providers with.
-In the event that your counselor is not on your insurance plan, Embark Counseling Services, LLC can either bill your insurance on your behalf, or provide you with a superbill for you to submit to your insurance company.
+In the event that your counselor is not on your insurance plan, Embark Counseling Services, LLC can either bill your insurance on your behalf to use your out of network benefits, or provide you with a superbill for you to submit to your insurance company for any potential reimbursement.